YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 It wasn’t like me to get on so well with someone I had just met.
 I was reticent and awkward around people I didn’t know and even those I had known for years.
 Eric had something about him, a likability and frankness that put me at my ease.
 We met regularly after that, drinks in The Bow Bar or The Blue Blazer, supper at the Malt Society, six nation matches in Murrayfield.
 I had him over for dinner at my house in Morningside.

 As for me, I had spent my entire life in Edinburgh and lived in the house where I grew up and which I inherited after my mother died.
 Resigned to bachelorhood, my three topsy turvy years with Julia and her final infidelity had hit me hard, leaving a lingering moroseness.
 She claimed my introspection had driven her to it, had forced her to be unfaithful.
 There was no question of forgiveness and I expunged her from my life.
-My career in academia had taken me to the pinnacle of an endowed Chair in Pure Mathematics and I was jaded and dissatisfied.
-The indifference of the students who attended my lectures was matched by my disinterest in teaching them.
+My career in academia had taken me to the pinnacle of an endowed Chair in Pure Mathematics.
+I was jaded and dissatisfied, the indifference of the students who attended my lectures matched by my disinterest in teaching them.

 One evening, we were sitting in my front room.
-Eric was going through the bookshelves and pulled out a copy of The Last Tycoon.
+Going through the bookshelves, Eric pulled out a copy of The Last Tycoon.

 “Do you know the Fitzgerald line that there are no second acts in American lives?” he asked.

 "What about it?”
 I knew the line well.